lsardellitti/Capstone-OpenFoam/README.md

 # Capstone-OpenFoam
 OpenFoam samples and working code for capstone

+## Import Rear Wing Model

+To run the rear wing models, you will need to move the RW.stl file into the `constant/trisurface` folder

 ### Running OpenFOAM models

 Running the examples in this repo come in two forms, depending on the folder.
 Navigate to the